tidy-finance/website/docs/10_introduction.md

 </tbody>
 </table>

-Note that you are now also equipped with all tools to download price data for *each* ticker listed in the SP500 index with the same number of lines of code.
-Just use `ticker <- tq_index("SP500")` which provides you with a tibble that contains each symbol that is (currently) part of the SP500.
+Note that you are now also equipped with all tools to download price data for *each* ticker listed in the S&P 500 index with the same number of lines of code.
+Just use `ticker <- tq_index("SP500")` which provides you with a tibble that contains each symbol that is (currently) part of the S&P 500.
 However, don't try this if you are not prepared to wait for a couple of minutes.

+## Other forms of data aggregation
 Sometimes, aggregation across other variables than `symbol` makes sense as well.
 For instance, suppose you are interested in the question: are days with high aggregate trading volume followed by high aggregate trading volume days?
 To provide some initial analysis on this question we take the downloaded tibble with prices and compute aggregate daily trading volume for all Dow Jones constituents in USD.
 Recall that the column *volume* is denoted in the number of traded shares.
 We multiply the trading volume with the daily closing price to get a measure of the aggregate trading volume in USD.
 Scaling by `1e9` denotes daily trading volume in billion USD.